FePhyFoFum/PyPHLAWD/docs/install.md

 ### Database

+There are _some_ prebuilt databases [here](http://141.211.236.35:10998/).
+The files are big (many GBs so it may take time).
+If there is one that isn't listed, put an [issue](https://github.com/FePhyFoFum/PyPHLAWD/issues) in github or make one with the instructions below.

 We would recommend that you use `phlawd_db_maker` to make the necessary sequence database.
 You will want to make a database (e.g., `phlawd_db_maker pln ~/PHLAWD_DBS/pln.db`).
 This will be used if you are using NCBI sequences (if you are using something else, see that section below).

 ### Post installation setup